womenbuildweb3/30daysofweb3.xyz/curriculum/en/6-building-your-frontend/1-intro-to-rainbowkit.md

 At the root of your project, create a new file called `.env.local`.
 You can use the `touch .env.local` command in your terminal to create this file.
 In the web3rsvp-frontend-starter, there is a file called **.env.example** that shows an example of how to set up your .env.local file.
 This file is where we will keep secrets like our API keys so they aren't exposed on the frontend.

-> You're going to need the Web3storage API token to complete the `.env.local` file.
-Skip ahead to the Web3storage section [here](https://www.30daysofweb3.xyz/en/curriculum/6-building-your-frontend/3-intro-to-web3storage) to create an account.
-Once you generate an API token, come back to this section to finish setup.

 The `.env.local` file should look something like this:

 ```